Learning Objective:

 Somehow this picture represents aspects of Great Britain that are attractive to people from abroad.
 It also connotes patriotism and pride to many English people.
 Many well known buildings work hard to express a variety of connotations – can you think of any other famous buildings that symbolise more than just the use of building.

-Write down three other buildings that are iconic and say what the connotations are about the location.
+Write down three other buildings that are iconic and say what the connotations are about the location.for example:

 We automatically recognise iconography but as media studies students you should be using semiotics to enrich your enjoyment of the media.